dwilliams/303publishinghouse-website/posts/lastcall-issue-1-prerelease.md

 </div>

-Volume #1 , Issue #1 is available in both standard comics size and a limited edition magazine size for you back to the pillow fort days of comics, soda pop, science fiction, and rock & roll!
+LASTCALL Issue #1 is available in both standard comics size and a limited edition magazine size for you back to the pillow fort days of comics, soda pop, science fiction, and rock & roll!

 <div style="text-align: center; margin-top: 10px; margin-bottom: 10px;" >